-(noun) A preconceived idea about a person or group should behave.
+(noun) A preconceived idea about how an individual or group should behave.

 Audio Pronunciation: (ex·pec·ta·tion)